-Despite their role in modulating the marine ecosystem, variability and drivers of lowoxygen events in the offshore northern Benguela Upwelling System (BenUS) have been rarely investigated due to the events' episodicity which is difficult to resolve using shipboard measurements.
-We address this issue using 4 months of high-resolution glider data collected between February and June 2018, 100 km offshore at 18 °S. We find that oxygen concentrations in the offshore northern Benguela are determined by the subsurface alternation of low-oxygen Angola-derived water and oxygenated water from the south at 100 - 500 m depth.
-We observe intermittent hypoxia ( $O_2 < 60 \ \mu mol \ kg^{-1}$ ) which occurs on average for $\sim 30$ % of the 4 month deployment and is driven by the time-varying subsurface pulses of Angola-derived tropical water.
-Hypoxic events are rather persistent at depths of 300 - 450 m, while they are more sporadic and have weekly duration at shallower depths (100 - 300 m).
-We find extreme values of hypoxia, with $O_2$ minima of 16 μmol kg-1, associated with an anticyclonic eddy spinning from the undercurrent flowing on the BenUS shelf and showing no surface signature.
+Abstract Despite their role in modulating the marine ecosystem, variability and drivers of low-oxygen events in the offshore northern Benguela Upwelling System (BenUS) have been rarely investigated due to the events' episodicity which is difficult to resolve using shipboard measurements.
+We address this issue using 4 months of high-resolution glider data collected between February and June 2018, 100 km offshore at 18°S. We find that $oxygen (O_2)$ concentrations in the offshore northern Benguela are determined by the subsurface alternation of low-oxygen Angola-derived water and oxygenated water from the south at 100-500 m depth.
+We observe intermittent hypoxia ($O_2 < 60 \ \mu mol \ kg^{-1}$) which occurs on average for ~30% of the 4 months deployment and is driven by the time-varying subsurface pulses of Angola-derived tropical water.
+Hypoxic events are rather persistent at depths of 300-450 m, while they are more sporadic and have weekly duration at shallower depths (100-300 m).
+We find extreme values of hypoxia, with O_2 minima of 16 μmol kg-1, associated with an anticyclonic eddy spinning from the undercurrent flowing on the BenUS shelf and showing no surface signature.
 Fine-scale patchiness and water mass mixing are associated with cross-frontal stirring by a large anticyclone recirculating tropical water into the northern BenUS.
-The dominance of physical drivers and their high variability on short time scales reveal a dynamic coupling between Angola and Benguela, calling for long-term and high-resolution measurements and studies focusing on future changes of both tropical oxygen minima and lateral fluxes in this region.
+The dominance of physical drivers and their high variability on short time scales reveal a dynamic coupling between Angola and Benguela, calling for long-term and high-resolution measurements and studies focusing on future changes of both tropical O2 minima and lateral fluxes in this region.

-Plain Language Summary

-The ocean region located along the south-western African coast, known as the Benguela Upwelling System, hosts an important fishery for human sustainment.
-We studied variability and drivers of recurrent low oxygen events that characterise this region and that can impact the local ecosystem and affect fisheries yields.
-We used four months of data collected $\sim 100$ km from the coast, spanning from the ocean surface to 1000 m depth.
-We found that oxygen concentrations damaging for fish occurred mostly between $\sim 70$ m and 550m of depth, for about 30% of the time.
-Such low oxygen concentrations lasted for about one week each time, and were brought into the Benguela region by deep fluxes of low-oxygen water from the northern Angola latitudes.
-Rotating flow structures of a typical diameter of between 20 and 200 km, known as ocean eddies, were found to strongly impact oxygen concentrations in the region by either transporting very low oxygen water or by stirring and mixing water masses with different oxygen levels.
-The variability in oxygen concentrations found by this study likely affects the local ecosystem and further studies will be needed to better understand its seasonality and future trends in the context of climate change.
+Plain Language Summary The ocean region located along the south-western African coast, known as the Benguela Upwelling System, hosts an important fishery for human sustainment.
+We studied variability and drivers of recurrent low O_2 events that characterize this region and that can impact the local ecosystem and affect fisheries yields.
+We used 4 months of data collected ~100 km from the coast, spanning from the ocean surface to 1,000 m depth.
+We found that O_2 concentrations damaging for fish occurred mostly between ~70 and 550 m of depth, for about 30% of the time.
+Such low O_2 concentrations lasted for about 1 week each time, and were brought into the Benguela region by deep fluxes of low-oxygen water from the northern Angola latitudes.
+Rotating flow structures of a typical diameter of between 20 and 200 km, known as ocean eddies, were found to strongly impact O_2 concentrations in the region by either transporting very low O_2 water or by stirring and mixing water masses with different O_2 levels.
+The variability in O_2 concentrations found by this study likely affects the local ecosystem and further studies will be needed to better understand its seasonality and future trends in the context of climate change.

-1 Introduction
+1. Introduction